-- 1.3.2 Local Plans should be aspirational but realistic.
-They should address the spatial implications of economic, social and environmental change.
-In Government parlance, the Core Strategy should be 'spatial'.
-That is, it should go beyond matters of pure land use.
-It looks at the 'where' of things.
-It also brings together policy initiatives across a range of services of the Council and partner organisations in relation to a single place and sees if and how they relate.
-For example, are they mutually reinforcing or contradictory?
-Do they achieve the stated spatial ambitions for the place? - 1.3.3 The Core Strategy Local Plan sets out Strategic Objectives which show how the Spatial Vision and other Council spatial strategies, such as the Community Strategy, will be delivered.
-The Strategic Objectives explain how the key issues will be addressed within the lifespan of the Core Strategy Local Plan.
+- 1.3.1 A Local Plan sets out the key elements of the planning framework for the area.
+It outlines the long term vision for the area, and the broad locations for delivering housing and other strategic development needs such as employment, retail, leisure, community, essential public service, and transport development. - 1.3.2 Local Plans should be aspirational but realistic.
+They should address the spatial implications of economic, social and environmental change. - 1.3.3 The Local Plan sets out Strategic Objectives which show how the Spatial Vision and other Council spatial strategies, such as the Community Strategy, will be delivered.
+The Strategic Objectives explain how the key issues will be addressed within the lifespan of the Local Plan.

-Structure of the Core Strategy Local Plan
+Structure of the Local Plan

-1.3.4 The Core Strategy Local Plan for the Royal Borough is structured in three sections: the Spatial Strategy, the Delivery Strategy, and Supporting Information.
+1.3.4 The Local Plan for the Royal Borough is structured in three sections: the Spatial Strategy, the Delivery Strategy, and Supporting Information.